 The Rb$_2$TeBr$_6$ powder is successfully synthesized in pure phase as confirmed by the XRD measurements.
-The ambient XRD is indexed to cubic structure using Fm-3m space group with lattice parameter a=10.77440(14) $\AA$, which is in good agreement with the literature \cite{Abriel}.
-The Rietveld refinement of Rb$_2$TeBr$_6$ at ambient conditions shows an excellent fit with Rp = 1.92$\%$ and Rwp = 3.74$\%$ and the fit is shown in Figure 1(a).
-The refined relative atomic positions are tabulated in Table I. In the unit cell, Rb and Te atoms occupy the high-symmetry Wyckoff sites 8c (0.25, 0.25, 0.25) and 4a (0, 0, 0), respectively, whereas Br atoms are located at the 24e site with fractional coordinates (x, 0, 0), where x is a variable parameter (at ambient condition, x=0.25028).
+The ambient XRD is indexed to a cubic structure using Fm-3m space group with lattice parameter a=10.77440(14) \AA, which is in good agreement with the literature \cite{Abriel}.
+The Rietveld refinement of Rb$_2$TeBr$_6$ at ambient conditions shows an excellent fit with Rp = 1.92$\%$ and Rwp = 3.74$\%$, as shown in Figure 1(a).
+The refined fractional atomic coordinates are tabulated in Table I. In the unit cell, Rb and Te atoms occupy the high-symmetry Wyckoff sites 8c (0.25, 0.25, 0.25) and 4a (0, 0, 0), respectively, whereas Br atoms are located at the 24e site with fractional coordinates (x, 0, 0), where x is a variable parameter (at ambient conditions, x=0.25028).
 Each Te atom is octahedrally coordinated by six Br atoms, forming TeBr$_6$ units, while the Rb atoms reside in the interstitial voids between the octahedra, exhibiting 12-fold coordination with Br under ambient conditions [Figure 1(c)].